Tissue K+ in Primary Hyperaldosteronism

 Detailed Description

-Patients diagnosed with primary hyperaldosteronism will be investigated using 23Na-MRI and 39K-MRI at 7 Tesla to assess tissue sodium and potassium content.
-Measurements will be conducted before treatment of hyperaldosteronism and three months after adrenal surgery or medical treatment (Spironolactone or Eplerenone).
-Furthermore, blood pressure, body water distribution (by bioimpedance spectroscopy), serum electrolytes as well as monocyte function will be assessed.
+Patients diagnosed with primary hyperaldosteronism (PA) will be prospetively investigated using 23Na-MRI and 39K-MRI at 7 Tesla to assess tissue sodium and potassium content (prospective observational study).
+Measurements will be conducted before treatment of hyperaldosteronism and three to four months after adrenal surgery or medical treatment (Spironolactone or Eplerenone).
+Furthermore, blood pressure, body water distribution (by bioimpedance spectroscopy), pulse wave velocity and serum electrolytes will be assessed.

 Study Type